jesaa/oficina-virtual/public/site/templates/README.txt

 http://processwire.com/docs/tutorials/default-site-profile/

-Are you already somewhat familiar with ProcessWire and/or PHP?
-You might also want to look into the Intermediate Edition of this profile.
+If you are just getting started with ProcessWire, you might also want to look into the beginner edition of this site profile.

 Need multi-language support?
 The multi-language version of this default site profile is a good place to start.

-Both the intermediate and multi-language versions of this site profile are available as installation options when installing ProcessWire.
+Both the beginner and multi-language versions of this site profile are available as installation options when installing ProcessWire.

 Introduction
 ============